 Although Alzheimer's is not a normal part of aging, advanced age is a risk factor, as is family history and heredity.

 But whether or not a person develops Alzheimer's is not entirely up to genetics.
-Many people who have the form of the Alzheimer's gene that increase the risk of the disease; and many people without the gene do.
+Many people who have the form of the Alzheimer's gene increase the risk of the disease; and many people without the gene do.

 For the 25 percent of Americans who have the Alzheimer's gene - and also for those who don't - the risk of developing Alzheimer's can be decreased by improvements in lifestyle factors such as #nutrition, sleep, and mental, physical, and social activity.